google/sso-offloading/README.md

 ### How It Works ⚙️

 1.  **Creation:** Create a connector instance using the `createSsoOffloadingConnector` factory function.
 It requires the offloading extension's ID, a reference to the target view element (`<cf>` or `<webview>`), and URL filters.
-Optional parameters include `onSuccess` and `onError` callbacks that will be run by the conenctor.
+Optional parameters include `onInterceptError` callback that will be run by the conenctor when any error occurs during offloading flow.
 2.  **Handshake:** The `start()` method first "pings" the extension with a `ping` message to ensure it's installed and active before proceeding.
 3.  **Listening:** If the handshake is successful, it attaches a request listener to the target view element using the appropriate platform API.
 4.  **Interception & Delegation:** When a navigation request inside the view matches the URL filters, the connector cancels the request and sends the intercepted URL to the offloading extension in an `sso_request` message.
 5.  **Redirection:** The connector waits for the extension to send back a `success` message containing the final redirect URL.
 It then programmatically sets the view's `src` attribute to this new URL, completing the authentication flow within the application.
-On failure, the extension returns an error or cancel message.
-The connector invokes the optional `onError` callback, allowing the application to handle the failure gracefully (e.g., by displaying an error message).
 6.  **Cleanup:** The `stop()` method removes the event listener and ceases interception.

 ---